gabrielcantarin/gabrielcantarin/README.md

 ### Hey I'm Gabriel Cantarin🤘🏻

 ## About me
-I'm coding since I was 11 years old, but before my first real job most of my projects were simples using simples HTML, CSS and JS.
-A few times I played with MSSQL while creating MU Online Servers and some PHP for doing the websites, but in general most of my code was following tutorials on internet.
+I'm coding since I was 11 years old, before my first real job most of my projects were simples using HTML, CSS and JS.
+I also played with MSSQL while creating MU Online Servers and some PHP for doing the websites, but in general most of my code was following tutorials on internet.

-When I turned 16
+When I turned 16 and started creating some real world applications, the first one was for a company that organizes sport competitions.

 <!--
 **gabrielcantarin/gabrielcantarin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.